 When the zone is created, you want to update your current nameserver configuration to Nexcess nameservers.
 Please use the nameservers provided below:

 Completing this step before transferring the domain over will ensure no downtime during the Domain Transfer process.

 Log in to your Nexcess Client Portal and pick the product plan you have with Nexcess.
 From there you can manage your DNS details described above.

 How Long Does a Transferring Domains to Nexcess Take to Complete?

 The time depends on the cooperation of the prior registrar and ensuring the domain is unlocked by the domain owner with the correct Transfer Authorization Code provided.
-However, transferring domains usually takes about five to seven days to complete.
+Timeframes for each transfer will vary based on several variables.

 The Process for Transferring Domain from Nexcess